passiv/snaptrade-sdks/sdks/java/docs/AccountHoldingsAccount.md

 # AccountHoldingsAccount

-A wrapper object containing holdings information for a single account
+A wrapper object containing holdings information for a single account.

 ## Properties